-Corner to Corner Afghans is one of the most popular projects on Crocheters’ hooks today.
-From the simplicity and speed of the design to create square or rectangle afghans or scarves.
-It’s extremely popular.
+Corner-to-Corner Afghans are among the most popular projects on crocheters' hooks today.
+From the simplicity and speed of the design to create square or rectangular afghans or scarves.
+It's extremely popular.

-Like many crochet items that are popular, Crochet Corner to Corner has morphed into a picture and images to be crocheted into a project.
+Like many popular crochet items, Crochet Corner to Corner has evolved into a pattern and images to be crocheted into a project.
 Thus, Corner to Corner C2C Graphghans has been born.

 In the tutorial presentation for this form of work.
-I used three sources for information gathering.
+I used three sources to gather information.

 Repeat Crafter Me

 From a simple idea came the thought of creating smaller squares with images inside.
-So each one of the squares is done separately and then joined together to finish this all off.
-Since then, Sarah has continued to make free resources for this concept and is an industry leader, at least my perspective for providing such great detail and ideas.
+So each square is done separately and then joined together to finish it all off.
+Since then, Sarah has continued to create free resources on this concept and is, at least from my perspective, an industry leader for providing such great detail and ideas.

-She’s one of my favourite bloggers in the crochet industry.
+She's one of my favourite bloggers in the crochet industry.
 She knows how to touch hearts with easy and playful colours.
 To inspire the young and old.
-Behind the scenes, she’s pretty easy to speak with and is pretty down to earth.
+Behind the scenes, she's pretty easy to talk to and down to earth.
 Win-win-win!

-Sarah would later go on to be included as an author for Annie’s with her latest pattern book.
+Sarah would later be included as an author of Annie's latest pattern book.
 Filled with cute and inspiring patterns for the little ones in our lives.
 This book is called Corner to Corner Lap Throws for the Family.
-You can purchase a book or have an instant download direct from Annie’s.
+You can purchase a book or have an instant download directly from Annie's.

 Did you know you can use Half Double Crochet Stitches instead?